sayansaha911/Craft-Demo-PaloAlto/README.md

         helm install demo-app ./helm-install/. --set image.repository=$app-name:$app-version

-6. OR Instead of running Steps 2,3 and 4, you can alternatively run the app-deploy.sh with the necessary inputs and it will do all those for you
+6. OR Instead of running Steps 2,3 and 4, you can alternatively run "app-deploy.sh" with the necessary inputs and it will do all those for you
 7. Verify the webapp deployment by running "kubectl get deployment" and the webapp demo-app should show here
 8. Also verify hpa by running "kubectl get hpa"
 9. Once confirmed fetch the ALB DNS name by running "terraform output"